spencertipping/canard/boot.md

 function itself is a very simple one; it's only slightly more complex than @> due to the fact that we don't have a shortcut quite as nice as stosq.

-Also, look at the amount of work we had to go to just to get @> defined as being part of the symbol table (which we haven't even interned yet).
-We're about to fix that and in a very cool way.
-First, let's define @<.
+First, since this function expects a return continuation, we need to create one.

+    @!1f7 68 fc014000 @!1fc
-    @!1ea 488b o107 f8                            # -8(%rdi) -> %rax
+    @!1fc 488b o107 f8                            # -8(%rdi) -> %rax
-    @!1ee 4883 o357 08                            # %rdi -= 8 (pop one item)
-    @!1f2 4889 o004 o045 f8ff4f00 c3 @!1fb        # %rax -> (0x4ffff8); ret
+    @!200 4889 o004 o045 f8ff4f00 c3 @!209        # %rax -> (0x4ffff8); ret

-Ok, now we've got that defined and the symbol table has been officially installed at its proper address (and further, it's no longer on the data stack).

-Here's the fun part.
-All of the work we did above is reusable: dereferencing
-@:k and :: should probably be done for each new symbol that gets defined, and
-@< will need to be called as well.
-If you look above, you'll see that we have a clear code path all the way from @:k to the c3 (return) in @<.
-This means that we not only have the definition of @<, but we also have two more:

-    @<::        cons stack top onto symbol table
-    @<::k       create constant matcher and cons that onto symbol table

-First let's define @<::k:

-    @!1fb
+At this point the symbol table is installed at the proper address and we are ready to write compositions that define things.
+We still have the symbol table on the stack, which is fortuitous because we'll be using it to extend itself.

     4831 o300 b03c 4831 o377 0f05